Fardus-Hassan/Fardus-Hassan/README.md

 ### About Me

 I am a passionate front-end developer and junior MERN stack developer.
 Despite not having a computer science background, my interest in programming has driven me to dive into this field.
 I am excited to build a career in web development, continuously learning and exploring new technologies.

+### Current Focus
+- Building and deploying web applications using MERN stack
+- Exploring new front-end libraries and frameworks
+- Enhancing skills in animation libraries like Framer Motion and GSAP

 ### Technologies I am Proficient In
 <p>